maciej-mazur-github/ofertownia/README.md

   - view the weather forecast for the upcoming 5 days (expandable page elements)
   - view additional weather conditions details in the form of off-canvas effect
 - use API endpoints (JSON based) at https://ofertownia.codingproductions.com domain to:
-  - download a signed JWT token once you provide the correct credentials to further use it to authorize other endpoint requests - **/api/v2/auth** (POST method)
+  - download a signed JWT (JWS) token once you provide the correct credentials to further use it to authorize other endpoint requests - **/api/v2/auth** (POST method)
   - download the details of all the current offers from database - **/api/v2/offers** (GET method)
   - download the details of all the current offers from database filtered by name, e.g. by phrase "tele" - **/api/v2/offers?title=tele** (GET method)
   - get current offer number - **/api/v2/offers/count** (GET method)
   - get the details of the particular offer by its ID - **/api/v2/offers/{id}** (GET method)
   - save new offer - **/api/v2/offers** (POST method)
   - delete a particular offer by its ID - **/api/v2/offers/{id}** (DELETE method)
-  - use signed (HMAC algorithm with SHA-256 function and with private key generated using java.util.UUID class) JWT tokens for verification and authorization
+  - use signed (HMAC algorithm with SHA-256 function and with private key generated using java.util.UUID class) JWS tokens for verification and authorization

 <p align="right">(<a href="#readme-top">back to top</a>)</p>